Callicarpa or candy tree is a beautiful shrub that grows fine in the ground and in a pot.

 All there is to know about Callicarpa, the candy tree

 Even if the leaves fall off come autumn, the berries remain and thus decorate the garden or terrace over the coldest months of the year.
 Callicarpa berries are edible, even though they don’t taste very good.
+This means the shrub isn’t dangerous for toddlers to play around of.

 Very much suited to growing in pots, it also can stand alone in a yard, or be part of a shrub bed.